 If you are experimenting with reducing pelvic floor symptoms, set aside 5 minutes a day to focus on breathing.
 It can take some time to get the hang of this, so don’t get discouraged if it doesn’t initially feel intuitive.

 If you need more instruction or advice to help get the hang of diaphragmatic breathing, download The No B.S.
-Guide to Breathing.
+Guide to A Stronger, Drier Pregnancy and Postpartum.

 ⭐ Hands and knees abdominal release: In a hands and knees position, let your belly relax and hang towards the ground.
 This gives your diaphragm room to expand and encourages your pelvic floor to reflexively relax.